vlle1/styrdokument/jamlikhetspolicy/body_en.md

 ## §5.1

-At each selection, a self-evaluation must be made by the responsible officer to ensure that no bias has affected the decision as specified in the [Recruitment policy] (https://styrdokument.datasektionen.se/rekryteringspolicy).
+At each selection, a self-evaluation must be made by the responsible official to ensure that no bias has affected the decision as specified in the [Recruitment policy] (https://styrdokument.datasektionen.se/rekryteringspolicy).

 ## §5.2